SARDet-100K: Towards Open-Source Benchmark and ToolKit for Large-Scale SAR Object Detection: Multi-Stage with Filter Augmentation Pretraining Framework

 As discussed in the \textit{Related Work} section, numerous existing handcrafted feature descriptors leverage meticulously designed filters to extract features.
 These features, robust and rich in information, act as augmented information derived from the original image.
 Thus, we propose employing such features as auxiliary information alongside the original pixel data.
 The filter augmented feature $M$ of data $x$ can be generally defined as:

-Where $T_i$ is a pre-defined transformation.
-The resulting Filter Augmented Input to the detection model, $Inp$, will be a concatenation of the original single channel grayscale SAR image $x$ and the generated filter augmented feature $M_i^x$ as:
+Where $T_i$ is a pre-defined transformation. \bird{Drawing inspiration from the information residual design in ResNet~\cite{resnet},} we construct the Filter Augmented Input to the detection model, $Inp$, by concatenating the original grayscale SAR image $x$ with the generated filter augmented feature $M_i^x$ as:

-By casting the original data input from the heterogeneous pixel space to a homogeneous filter augmented feature space, the domain gaps between different image domains can be greatly reduced, as illustrated in Fig.~\ref{fig:domain_gap}.
+By casting the original data input from the heterogeneous pixel space to a homogeneous filter augmented feature space, the domain gaps between different image domains can be greatly reduced, as illustrated in Fig.~\ref{fig:domains}(a).

-\subsubsection{Multi-stage pretrain.}
+\subsubsection{Multi-stage pretrain}

 We formulate the traditional pretrain schema as:

 The function $\text{Train}_t(a)(b)$ means training a model $a$ on a dataset $b$ with a task $t$, and it returns a trained model. $t$ is the training task, $t \in \{cls,det\}$ where $cls$ stands for classification and $det$ for detection. $B$ indicates the backbone model and $A$ is the whole detection model.
 Traditionally, the pretrain stage will randomly initialize the backbone model $B_{\theta}$ and train on the dataset ImageNet $D_{IN}$ (as Eq.~\eqref{eqn:2}).
 Then finetune on the SAR dataset $D_{SAR}$ with pretrained backbone initialised from detection model $A_B$ (as Eq.~\eqref{eqn:3}).